Tattoo (The Who song): Other appearances

-"Tattoo" is one of Townshend's favorite songs, and it was included in The Who's live repertoire into the mid-1970s.
-Live versions of the song were released on the 1995 CD version of the 1970 album Live at Leeds and the video The Who At Kilburn: 1977 (although the performance on the video was actually from the London Coliseum).
+"Tattoo" is one of Townshend's favourite songs, and it was included in the Who's live repertoire into the mid-1970s.
+Live versions of the song were released on the 1995 CD version of the 1970 album Live at Leeds and the video The Who at Kilburn: 1977 (although the performance on the video was actually from the London Coliseum).
 The song was also included on the compilation album Thirty Years of Maximum R&B. The song was also played occasionally on The Who Tour 1982 tour with Kenney Jones on drums.

 "Tattoo" has also been covered by Tommy Keene on The Real Underground and by Petra Haden on Petra Haden Sings: The Who Sell Out.
 It was also included on the Pete Townshend and Raphael Rudd album The Oceanic Concerts.